Direct High-Resolution Imaging of Earth-Like Exoplanets: Pupil-Densified Hypertelescopes

-\item \emph{Multi‐aperture beam combination.} Integrating signals from \(N\sim10^3\) subapertures with \(\lesssim1\)\,nm differential OPD and minimal cross‐talk in a single beam combiner has no terrestrial precedent.
-Scaling laboratory 8–10‐beam combiners to kilo‐beam architectures will necessitate novel integrated‐optics or massively parallel metrology.
+\item \emph{Multi-aperture beam combination.} Integrating signals from \(N\sim10^3\) subapertures with \(\lesssim1\)\,nm differential OPD and minimal cross-talk in a single beam combiner has no terrestrial precedent.
+Scaling laboratory 8–10-beam combiners to kilo-beam architectures will necessitate novel integrated-optics or massively parallel metrology.